How Long Does It Take To Become A Physician Assistant?

 Physician assistants in the US made an average of $90,930 per year in 2012.

-READ ALSO: How Long Does It Take To Become an FBI Agent?
+READ ALSO: How Long Does It Take To Become A Pediatric Nurse?

 The top ten percent of earnings in this field made over $124,770 that year, while the bottom ten percent made less than $62,430.